-BSIMM is a maturity model that helps organizations plan, implement and measure their software security assurance programme.
+BSIMM is a maturity model that helps organizations plan, implement and measure their software security assurance program.
 BSIMM consists of 4 domains split in 12 practices and containing a total of 125 security activities.
-So think of pen testing, patching, monitoring tools and threat modeling as some of these 125 activities you could (but not always should) do in your security assurance programme.
+So think of pen testing, patching, monitoring tools and threat modeling as some of these 125 activities you could (but not always should) do in your application security program.
 Here is a structural overview of the BSIMM13 domains and practices.

 BSIMM is not only the framework, but is also a measuring stick in the industry.
 BSIMM comes with an objective assessment of the different activities in 130 organizations from 8 industry verticals (financial services, independent software vendors, technology, healthcare, cloud, Internet of Things, insurance, and retail).

 SAMM is a maturity model that provides an effective and measurable way for all types of organizations to analyze and improve their software security posture.
 SAMM consists of 5 business functions split over 15 security practices and containing a total of 90 security activities.
 Here is a structural overview of SAMM functions and practices.

 SAMM already has successfully completed the first phase of the Benchmarking initiative.
 The project is currently collecting datasets and we expect to publish the initial benchmark in Q1 2024.

 The goal of the model is to observe and report.
 BSIMM doesn’t say what you should be doing, rather what other firms out there are doing.

 SAMM provides prescriptive advice on how to implement particular activities.

 The scoring is binary, hence you get a yes or no.

 The scoring per activity is on a scale from 0 to 1 so you will get partial credit.

 BSIMM is proprietary to Synopsys.
 For an assessment you should reach out to them for cost and logistics.